 ISIS Neutron and Muon Source is a world-leading centre for research at the STFC Rutherford Appleton Laboratory near Oxford.
 The suite of neutron and muon instruments give unique insights into the properties of materials on the atomic scale.
 Producing neutron beams by the spallation method involves a complex engineering infrastructure to accelerate particles to high energies.

-Working at ISIS provides a rare opportunity to contribute to a variety of interesting and complex engineering projects that make a real difference to the progress of UK and international science programmes, whilst gaining valuable professional training and collaborating with some of the industry’s top experts.
+Working at ISIS provides a rare opportunity to contribute to a variety of exciting and complex engineering projects that make a real difference to the progress of UK and international science programmes, whilst gaining valuable professional training and collaborating with some of the industry’s top specialists.

-During the first two years of the Graduate training scheme, the job holder is expected to participate in a series of placements with various Groups within ISIS, and possibly further afield, where they will take on a variety of engineering projects, learn the core skills to become a professional engineer and gain familiarity with the facility and the people who work here.
-The work will contribute to the operations and future capability of the facility from the very first project.
+During the first two years of the Graduate training scheme, you will participate in a series of placements with various Sections within the MPS Group, other areas within ISIS, and possibly further afield.
+During these placements you will take on a variety of engineering projects, learn the core skills to become a professional engineer and gain familiarity with the facility and the people who work here.
+Your work will contribute to the success of the facility from your very first placement.

 We've signed the Gradcracker feedback pledge.

 (This means that we will supply feedback if requested after an interview.)